Deployment and Maintenance / Upload Self-Observation Data

-This article mainly introduces how to configure DataFlux Func Self-Monitor Data.
+This article mainly introduces how to configure DataFlux Func to upload self-observation data.

 1. Preface

-By default, DataFlux Func's Self-Monitor Data is stored in the local Redis and MySQL.
+By default, DataFlux Func's self-observation data is stored in the local Redis and MySQL.

-After heavy use of DataFlux Func, the amount of data such as Metrics, Logs, etc. may be relatively large.
-In order to limit local memory and disk usage, system Metrics and Task Record Logs saved locally will be reduced, and the total amount saved will also be limited.
+After heavy use of DataFlux Func, the volume of data such as metrics and logs may be relatively large.
+To limit local memory and disk usage, locally stored system metrics and task record logs will be trimmed, and the total amount saved will also be limited.

-The uploaded Task Logs are complete logs and will not be reduced
+The uploaded task logs are complete logs and will not be trimmed.

-In Management / System Settings / Self-Monitor Data Upload, users can enable "Self-Monitor Data Upload"
+In Management / System Settings / Self-Observation Data Upload, users can enable "Self-Observation Data Upload".

-The URL address can be filled with the DataWay or DataKit upload address:
+The URL address can be filled with a DataWay or DataKit upload address:

 | Text Only | |